Fnine99/DCF/README.md

 Subjectivity will always exist; justify your reasoning.

-## Discounted cash flow model
+# Discounted cash flow model

-note: this model is made using the <a href="https://site.financialmodelingprep.com/developer/docs/">Financial Modeling Prep api</a>
+note: this model is made using the <a href="https://site.financialmodelingprep.com/developer/docs/">Financial Modeling Prep</a> api.

-second note: this is made for learning purposes only and this model still require adjustments.
+second note: this is made for learning purposes only and the model still require adjustments.

-# usage:
+## usage:

     git clone https://github.com/Fnine99/DCF.git